 Decisions are then sent to the program on December 1st each year.
 Programs have the right of appeal and must request an appeal within 30 days.
 Appeals are heard in March.

-There is a formal reciprocal agreement between the Commission on Deatal Accreditation, American Dental Association and the Commission on Dental Accreditation of Canada.
+There is a formal reciprocal agreement between the Commission on Dental Accreditation, American Dental Association and the Commission on Dental Accreditation of Canada.

 iii.
 Explain how work experience is used in the assessment of competency.

-Work experience is not considered when assessing competency. e) If your organization relies on a third party to conduct prior learning assessments:i.
-Describe the methodology used to evaluate prior learning. - Become the methodology deed to evaluate prior loanning.
-The CDHO does not rely on a third party to conduct prior learning assessments. ii.
+Work experience is not considered when assessing competency.

+e) If your organization relies on a third party to conduct prior learning assessments:

+i.
+Describe the methodology used to evaluate prior learning.

+The CDHO does not rely on a third party to conduct prior learning assessments.

+ii.
 Explain how the methodology used to evaluate prior learning is validated, and how often it is validated.

-The CDHO does not rely on a third party to conduct prior learning assessments. iii.
+The CDHO does not rely on a third party to conduct prior learning assessments.

+iii.
 Explain how work experience is used in the assessment of prior learning.

-The CDHO does not rely on a third party to conduct prior learning assessments f ) If your organization relies on a third party to administer examinations: i.
+The CDHO does not rely on a third party to conduct prior learning assessments f) If your organization relies on a third party to administer examinations:

+i.
 Describe the exam format, scoring method and number of rewrites permitted.

-The NDHCE is a written examination that tests the candidate's ability to apply her/his knowledge as a beginning practitioner to solve oral health care problems and answer questions related to dental hygiene practice.
-The content of the examination is based on dental hygiene competencies (eg. knowledge, abilities, skills, attitudes, and judgement) required for safe and effective dental hygiene practice.
+The NDHCE is delivered in electronic form in computerized centers across Canada.
+It tests the candidate's ability to apply her/his knowledge as a beginning practitioner to solve oral health care problems and answer questions related to dental hygiene practice.
+The content of the examination is based on dental hygiene competencies (e.g.; knowledge, abilities, skills, attitudes, and judgment) required for safe and effective dental hygiene practice.

 The NDHCE was developed to measure an explicitly defined content area, which consists of the competencies in dental hygiene practice (Dental Hygiene Process (DHP): Assessment & Diagnosis, DHP: Planning, DHP: Implementation, DHP: Evaluation).
-These competencies, and the guidelines and specifications that outline the way they should be measured on the examination, are presented in the NDHCB Blueprint for the National Dental Hygiene Certification Examination (2005). l
+These competencies, and the guidelines and specifications that outline the way they should be measured on the examination, are presented in the NDHCB Blueprint for the National Dental Hygiene Certification Examination (2011).

-There are about 225 to 250 multiple-choice questions on the NDHCE.
-The questions are divided in two booklets and the examination is administered in one day, in a morning and an afternoon session, each 2 hours in length.
+The exam is comprised of a sufficient number of multiple choice test items to ensure validity and reliability.
+This four-hour exam consists of 2 two-hour sessions delivered back to back but with a compulsory 15 min break in between.
 Case study test items consist of a description of a client in a clinical or community health situation followed by a series of three to six multiple choice test items.
-The description in the case study will be entirely written information, and may include radiographic material.
+The description in the case study is entirely written information, and may include radiographic material.